ga-wdi-boston/js-objects-stack-challenge/README.md

 ## Requirements

-The goal of this challenge is to practice writing prototype methods by implementing one on a construction function that models a stack.
+The goal of this challenge is to practice writing prototype methods by implementing one on a construction function that models a stack as an object.
 As a reminder of how prototypes are used, the provided starter code includes a constructor function for `Stack` and a completed prototype method on it, `pop()`.
 The challenge is to implement the remaining method, `push()`.

 -   It should be possible to create a new stack by invoking the `Stack` constructor function. e.g., `const stack = new Stack();`.